Staff and student FAQs

 Please note, if you have not lodged an appeal, it is unlikely the CRU will be able to accept your matter as a complaint.

-If you have applied to the University and you have received advice that your application has been unsuccessful, you should contact the Course and Admissions Information Line on 1300 897 669 or email firstname.lastname@example.org.
+If you have applied to the University and you have received advice that your application has been unsuccessful, you should contact the Contact Service Centre on 1300 897 669 or email firstname.lastname@example.org.

-An application to transfer courses must be made in accordance with the Course Transfer Policy(opens in a new window).
+An application to transfer programs must be made in accordance with the Program Transfer Policy(opens in a new window).

-Information about how to apply for a course transfer is available on the Transferring to a New Course(opens in a new window) page.
+Information about how to apply for a program transfer is available on the Transferring to a New Program(opens in a new window) page.

-If you have applied for a course transfer and have not received a response you should contact the Student Central Infoline 1300 668 370 or email email@example.com for advice.
+If you have applied for a program transfer and have not received a response you should contact the Student Central Infoline 1300 668 370 or email email@example.com for advice.